gbrunner/adv-programming-for-gis-and-rs/Week 4/README.md

-## Preparation:
+# Preparation:
 1. Don't forget to work on Project 1.
 2. Read Chapters 6 and 7 of Rubalcava.
 Chapter 7 can be a bit intimidating.
 Don't get concerned if you don't understand it.
 Rather than focus on creating widgets, we will focus on using them.
 After reading Chapter 7, please look at the following examples:
 - [Legend Widget](https://developers.arcgis.com/javascript/latest/sample-code/widgets-legend/index.html)
 - [Layer List Widget](https://developers.arcgis.com/javascript/latest/sample-code/widgets-layerlist-actions/index.html)
 - [Search Widget](https://developers.arcgis.com/javascript/latest/sample-code/widgets-search-3d/index.html)

-## Lecture 1 - Popups and Popup Template
+# Lecture 1 - Popups and Popup Template
-Popups are ususally a uses first interaction with a map.
+Popups are usually a users first interaction with a map.

 Let's take a look at how we can add popups to our apps.

-### The Easy Way - Add a Popup through ArcGIS Online
+## The Easy Way - Add a Popup through ArcGIS Online
 Let's get started by mapping NHL Draft Prospects!
 [2017 NHL Draft Products](http://slustl.maps.arcgis.com/home/item.html?id=d071140cea6c44818fc19a583bebf716)